-Recent research has revealed a growing LGBT population on college campuses across the nation.
-This research has brought to light some of the needs of LGBT students.
-The challenges LGBT students face are most recently documented in Campus Climate for Gay, Lesbian, Bisexual and Transgender People: A National Perspective (2003) a study of 14 colleges and universities across the county that included over 1,600 respondents.
-The findings from the study for LGBT undergraduate students include:
+Recent research has revealed a growing LGBTQ population on college campuses across the nation.
+This research has brought to light some of the needs of LGBTQ students.
+The challenges LGBTQ students face are most recently documented in Campus Climate for Gay, Lesbian, Bisexual and Transgender People: A National Perspective (2003) a study of 14 colleges and universities across the county that included over 1,600 respondents.
+The findings from the study for LGBTQ undergraduate students include:

 - More than one-third have experienced harassment on their campus in the past year.

 - Those experiencing harassment reported derogatory comments as the most frequent form of harassment (89%) and that students were often the source of the comments.

 - Many (51%) concealed their orientation or gender identity to avoid intimidation.

 - Gay, Lesbian and Bi-sexual students also have higher suicide risks than their heterosexual counterparts.

 - According to a 2004 report entitled Promoting Mental Health and Preventing Suicide in College University Settings by the Suicide Prevention Resource Center, when risk was measured among all college students, LGBTQ students reported more depression, were lonelier, and had fewer reasons for living as compared to a control group.
 Those factors correlate positively with suicidal tendencies.
 Those students also reported experiencing more prejudice.

 Doesn't this push a gay agenda on others?